SecureBoost+: Large Scale and High-Performance Vertical Federated Gradient Boosting Decision Tree: Proposed SecureBoost+ Framework

-Here we develop a splitting gain function for multi-output decision tree.
+We propose a split gain function for multi-output decision tree.
 Given a $l$ label multi-classification task, we use $\textbf{g}$ and $\textbf{h}$ to denote the gradient/hessian vectors which have $l$ elements, each element corresponds to the $g$/$h$ of each label.
-In a multi-output decision tree, every leaf gives an output $\textbf{w}$, which also has $l$ elements.
-We rewrite equation \ref{eq:gbdtloss2} to get:
+In a multi-output decision tree, every leaf obtains an output $\textbf{w}$, which also has $l$ elements.
+We rewrite the equation \ref{eq:gbdtloss2}: